Eddie Bauer: 2010-2021: Private equity ownership

 In February 2014, Jos.
 A. Bank announced that it would acquire Eddie Bauer in a cash-and-stock deal valued at $825 million.
-However, in March 2014, it was announced that Men's Wearhouse announced the acquisition of Jos.
+However, in March 2014, Men's Wearhouse announced the acquisition of Jos.
 A. Bank and terminated the deal with Eddie Bauer.

 In March 2018, Eddie Bauer showcased the Eddie Bauer PET collection in the Global Pet Expo, in collaboration with PetRageous Designs.

 In June 2018, Eddie Bauer merged with PacSun, also owned by Golden Gate, to form PSEB.

 2021-present: SPARC and Authentic Brands Group

 In June 2021, the company was acquired by Authentic Brands Group and SPARC Group LLC.

 In August 2022, the company partnered with Arrive to facilitate equipment rental and the resale of used equipment.

 In September 2022, Tim Bantle was named CEO of the company.

-Its flagship store is in Bellevue at Bellevue Square.
+Its flagship store was located in Bellevue at Bellevue Square.
+The store closed in June 2025.
 In addition to the three sales channels, the company operates a distribution and fulfillment center in Groveport, Ohio; an IT facility in Westmont, Illinois; and a distribution center in Vaughan, Ontario.

+In January 2026, it was reported that Eddie Bauer was preparing to file for Chapter 11 bankruptcy for the third time, as well as the liquidation and permanent closure of all of its nearly 200 stores nationwide.
+The company's manufacturing, e-commerce, and wholesale operations are not expected to be affected by the potential bankruptcy filing, and will continue to remain operational as the licensee transfers to a new owner, Eddie Bauer Outdoor 5, LLC.
+Eddie Bauer filed for Chapter 11 bankruptcy in the US, and creditor protection under the Companies' Creditors Arrangement Act in Canada on February 9, 2026.
+The company blamed the need to file on inflation, supply challenges, and declining sales.
+The company also confirmed that all stores would close by April 30, 2026, unless they found a buyer to keep the stores open.
+With no buyer found, closing sales continued, and the final stores closed on April 30, 2026.

 Legal issues

 Dismissed lawsuit over deceptive promotions

-In July 2020, Jackie Fisher, an Eddie Bauer client, dismissed his allegations claiming the company fooled outlet consumers with fake promotions and made-up comparison prices.
+In July 2020, Jackie Fisher, an Eddie Bauer client, dismissed a lawsuit in which he claimed the company fooled outlet consumers with fake promotions and made-up comparison prices.
 Fisher said he had purchased jackets on sale because the advertising made it appear that he was getting a great deal.

 Joint ventures

 Japan

 Eddie Bauer Japan, Inc., a joint venture between Eddie Bauer, Inc. and Otto-Japan, Inc., a subsidiary of the Otto Versand, was formed in 1994 to operate stores and mail order in Japan.
 The company opened its first store in September 1994 in Tokyo.
-In October 2021, the company announced the closure all of its operations in Japan by December of 2021.
+In October 2021, the company announced the closure all of its operations in Japan by December 2021.